Xi Jinping: Military reforms

-Xi announced a reduction of 300,000 troops from the PLA in 2015, bringing its size to 2 million troops.
-Xi described this as a gesture of peace, while analysts such as Rory Medcalf have said that the cut was done to reduce costs as well as part of PLA's modernization.
+At the 2015 China Victory Day Parade, Xi announced a reduction of 300,000 troops from the PLA, bringing its size to 2 million troops.
+Xi described this as a gesture of peace, while analysts have said that the cut was done to reduce costs as well as to modernize the PLA.
 In November 2015, the Central Leading Group for Military Reform announced extensive reforms in the PLA called Deepening National Defense and Military Reform.
 In 2016, Xi reduced the number of theater commands of the PLA from seven to five.
-He has also abolished the four autonomous general departments of the PLA, replacing them with 15 agencies directly reporting to the CMC.
+He also abolished the four autonomous general departments of the PLA, replacing them with 15 agencies directly reporting to the CMC.
 Two new branches of the PLA were created under his reforms, the Strategic Support Force and the Joint Logistics Support Force.
-PLA Second Artillery Corps was also upgraded to the PLA Rocket Force.
-In March 2016, the CMC announced the abolishment of paid services by the PLA and the People's Armed Police (PAP), meaning activities like military-run hospitals and hotels open to the public, by 2019.

-On 21 April 2016, Xi was named commander-in-chief of the country's new Joint Operations Command Center of the PLA.
-Some analysts interpreted this move as an attempt to display strength and strong leadership and as being more "political than military."
-According to Ni Lexiong, a military affairs expert, Xi "not only controls the military but also does it in an absolute manner, and that in wartime, he is ready to command personally."
-According to a University of California, San Diego expert on Chinese military, Xi "has been able to take political control of the military to an extent that exceeds what Mao and Deng have done."
-In 2018, the PAP was placed under the sole control of the CMC; the PAP was previously under the joint command of the CMC and the State Council through the Ministry of Public Security.
+PLA Second Artillery Corps was upgraded to the PLA Rocket Force.
+In March 2016, the CMC announced the abolishment of paid services by the PLA and the People's Armed Police (PAP) by 2019, meaning activities like military-run hospitals and hotels open to the public.
+On 21 April 2016, Xi was named commander-in-chief of the country's new CMC Joint Operations Command Center.
+In 2018, the PAP was placed under the sole control of the CMC; it was previously under the joint command of the CMC and the State Council through the Ministry of Public Security.
 The PLA went through further extensive reforms in 2024; the Strategic Support Force was dissolved and the Aerospace Force, the Cyberspace Force and the Information Support Force was established as arms of the PLA, joining the Joint Logistics Support Force.